Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Identification Model

-Last, note that $D_s^{\pm}$, $D_e$ and $\kappa$ have function formats as mentioned in Section.\ref{sec:params}.
+It is also noteworthy that $D_s^{\pm}$, $D_e$ and $\kappa$ will vary with the temperature or reactant concentrations~\cite{torchio_lionsimba_2016}.
+To improve the accuracy, these four parameters are expressed in the function form~\cite{GU2023126192}.
 Directly identifying their expressions is intractable.
-Thus, accommodation factors are introduced to transform them into scalar formats, e.g., $\kappa$=$\hat{\kappa} \times +1)$-th to $2M$-th rows of $\boldsymbol{\Xi}$.
-Substitute the $j$-th row into Eq. (\ref{equ:dynamic_model}) and calculating $f_I$ via Eq. (\ref{equ:obj_i}), denoted by $f_{I,j}^k$.
-The numerator of Eq. (\ref{equ:sobol_formula}) can be estimated as follows:
+Thus, correction factors are introduced to transform them into the scalar format.
+For example, $\kappa$=$\hat{\kappa} \times +1)$-th to $2M$-th rows of $\boldsymbol{\Xi}$.
+Substituting the $j$-th row into Eq.(\ref{equ:dynamicOpt}) and calculating the objective function denoted by $f_{k,j}$.
+The numerator of Eq.(\ref{equ:sobol_formula}) can be estimated by:

-Similarly, the sensitivity of parameters to the voltage in the excitation period and rest period can be calculated by replacing $f_I$ with $f_E$ or $f_R$ in the above steps.